How to Get Here

 Proceed by following the Star Fish signs to discover the special places along Points East Coastal Drive.

-Northumberland Ferries depart from Caribou, Nova Scotia, and Wood Islands, Prince Edward Island, on a schedule of about every 90 minutes, offering a pleasant respite.
 Discover a regional tradition on a voyage across the beautiful Northumberland Strait with Northumberland Ferries.
 This 75-minute ferry trip between Wood Islands, Prince Edward Island and Caribou, Nova Scotia offers a variety of onboard amenities and services tailored to the Maritime experience.
-From aboard the MV Confederation and MV Holiday Island, spend less time behind the wheel and more time taking in the beauty of the Atlantic coast, listening to live music, savoring local flavors, and catching up over a cup of hot coffee.
+Spend less time behind the wheel and more time taking in the beauty of the Atlantic coast, listening to live music, savoring local flavors, and catching up over a cup of hot coffee.

 By Bus or Shuttle